yard

 Fruiting crops like beefsteak tomatoes, hot peppers, eggplant varieties, vining pumpkins, sweet cantaloupes, and watermelons like rich soil.
 Use a starter fertilizer with moderate nitrogen and good phosphorus at planting, then switch to something closer to 4-6-8 once flowers appear.

-Leafy crops, including baby spinach, lacinato kale, and herbs like fresh basil and flat leaf parsley, can handle higher nitrogen.
-A balanced or slightly higher N fertilizer used lightly but often keeps greens tender without getting bitter.
+Leafy crops, including baby spinach, lacinato kale, and herbs like fresh basil, can handle higher nitrogen.
+Flat-leaf parsley usually responds the same way.
+A balanced or slightly higher-N fertilizer used lightly but often keeps greens tender without getting bitter.

-Root crops like sweet carrots, gold beets, spring radishes, fall garlic, and storage onions prefer lower nitrogen and good phosphorus and potassium.
+Root crops like sweet carrots, gold beets, spring radishes, fall garlic, and storage onions prefer lower nitrogen plus steady phosphorus and potassium.
 Too much nitrogen causes forked roots and lots of top growth.

 If you only change one habit, stop giving heavy nitrogen to root beds once seedlings are established.
 Add compost instead if plants look hungry.